vb690/approx_incentive_salience/README.md

 ## Data

 Due to commerical sensitivity and  [data protection regulations](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) we are not allowed to pubblicly release the data employed in the present work.
-Howevere, we will try to provide an illustrative example on the data format expected by this project.
+Howevere, we will try to provide an illustrative (synthetic) example on the data format expected by this project.

-Given a number of different datasets coming from various contexts (here different videogames):
+**BEHAVIOURAL FEATURES**
+The behavioural features employed for this project comes from the area of application of predicting the intensity of future interacions between individuals and videogames.
+They describe the intensity of interactions (i.e. game sessions) between an individual (i.e. an user) and an object (i.e. a videogames).

+* `session_order`: order of the interaction in the sequence of considered interactions.
+* `absence`: time elapsed since the previous interaction.
+* `session_played_time`: total duration of the interaction.
+* `session_time`: ammount of time spent actively interacting with the game (it is always a fraction of `session_played_time`).
+* `activity`: total number of different actions perfromed during the interaction.
+* `maximum_sessions`: maximum number of interactons recorded for a specific individual.
+* `context`: context from which the interaction comes from.

 **DATASET 1**